kennedy-steve/skylink-if/packages/website/docs/contributing/intro.md

 # Introduction

 Hi I'm Nate, and I'll be introducing you to Skylink-IF.
-Skylink-IF development is not yet in full throttle.
-We still need to create and document a roadmap for the future of Skylink-IF before we lay down the code.
+First of all, I want to give credit to [velocity23](https://github.com/velocity23) for his [Infinite Flight API Typescript library](https://github.com/velocity23/if-discord-bot/tree/master/src/lib/iflive) and [Kevin Novak](https://github.com/KevinNovak) for providing the [Discord Bot Typescript Template](https://github.com/KevinNovak/Discord-Bot-TypeScript-Template).

 :::tip Join Us

 To join our initial development team or have say in the decision process, [join our discord](https://dsc.gg/skylink).

 :::

-## So when will development start?

-We want to have the following before we can start development as a team:

-    ✅ A Website
-    ✅ Proof-of-Concept Bot
-    🔄 Documentation for development
-    🔄 Suggested features from interested users
-    ⬜ Roadmap developed by core developers and stakeholders

 ## What do I need to install?